Skip to main content

 Region: Nationwide

-2025 explosion: up 386% on menus.
-Bite-sized cake balls on sticks, dipped in chocolate or candy coating, decorated elaborately.
-Perfect portions for consumers wanting indulgence without over-committing.
-Flavors range from classic vanilla to matcha-yuzu and 'swicy' (sweet-spicy) combinations.
+These blew up in 2025, jumping 386% on menus, and they have held their spot in 2026.
+Bite-sized cake balls on sticks, dipped in chocolate or candy coating and decorated with care.
+The portion is small enough for a treat without committing to a whole slice.
+Flavors run from plain vanilla to matcha-yuzu and 'swicy' sweet-spicy combinations.

 vegetarianContains: glutenContains: dairyContains: eggs